ablomm/ablomm-cpu/README.md

 ![image](https://github.com/user-attachments/assets/d6a8093b-0f3b-4abb-8116-9a1a80520f6d)

-### Print a null terminated string to the terminal:
+### Print a null-terminated string to the terminal:

 ```c
 import * from "defines.asm";